dotnet/docs/docs/fundamentals/apicompat/assembly-validation.md

 # Assembly validation

 Similar to [package validation](/dotnet/fundamentals/apicompat/package-validation/overview), assembly validation tooling allows you, as a library developer, to validate that your assemblies are consistent and well formed.
+Use assembly validation instead of package validation when your app isn't packable.

-It provides the following checks:
+Assembly validation provides the following checks:

 - Validates that there are no breaking changes across versions.
 - Validates that the assembly has the same set of public APIs for all the different runtime-specific implementations.